Raghuvar/Web-Scrapper/README.md

 # Web-Scrapper

-An application of web crawling using python
+## An application to browse the data, available on websites using Python library.